Skip to content

 Should I create a Proyecta customer for every user, or only paying ones?

 Create one for every user.
-It’s free, idempotent (with a custom id), and means you’re ready the moment a user upgrades — no scrambling to backfill.
+It’s free, idempotent (calls with the same email return the same customer), and means you’re ready the moment a user upgrades — no scrambling to backfill.

 Can a customer have multiple subscriptions?

 Yes.
 Subscriptions belong to customers, not the other way around.
-Use commerce.checkout() to create or update subscriptions.
+Use commerce.checkout() to create a new subscription checkout session.

 How do I see what a customer is subscribed to?